TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

       Another use case is mount points: By means of the page type "Mount Point" you can virtually insert a whole subtree from somwhere else by just pointing to it.
 However, usually this only works within the page tree of the given domain.
-Setting :ts:`config.content_from_pid_allowOutsideDomain = 1` removes that restriction.
+Setting :typoscript:`config.content_from_pid_allowOutsideDomain = 1` removes that restriction.

 Keywords: mountpoint